IBM/zOS-BCPii/Example-Crypto-REXX/README.md

  ![Sample crypto result](images/SampleCryptoResult.png)
  - If no query results show up, ensure that
-  1. Your USER ID has the appropriate access level to the FACILITY Class profile associated with that CPC and images, see **System Prep Work** above.
+  1. Your USER ID has the appropriate access level to the FACILITY Class profile associated with that CPC and imagename, see **System Prep Work** above.
   2. Your local LPAR is allowed to use BCPii to access the CPC attributes [Setting BCPii firmware security access for each LPAR](https://www.ibm.com/docs/en/zos/2.5.0?topic=configuration-setting-bcpii-firmware-security-access-each-lpar)
   3. You are running on a z16 processor or higher.